Institute for Democracy, Journalism and Citizenship Tackles a ‘Daunting Problem’

 As a Los Angeles Times political writer, Seema Mehta ’98 B.A.
 (PSt) used to hear grumbling about the press at campaign events, but voters still understood she had a job to do.
 “They would say, ‘Oh, the media’s so biased, but I’m not talking about you, honey,’” she laughs.
 “There was more of a back-and-forth, and I feel that is not as true anymore.
 We want to represent all voters’ viewpoints, and if a segment of the electorate won’t talk to you, that makes it really challenging.”

-Distrust in the media, fueled by disinformation and partisan outlets, is among the reasons Syracuse University is opening the Democracy, Journalism and Citizenship Institute in D.C.
+Distrust in the media, fueled by disinformation and partisan outlets, is among the reasons Syracuse University is opening the Institute for Democracy, Journalism and Citizenship in D.C.

 Journalists like Mehta counter distrust by doubling down on the basics of the craft: checking facts, evaluating sources and questioning assumptions.